 STRUCTURALLY SOUND - CONCRETE SUB-FLOOR: Concrete substrate should be at least 30 days old constructed in accordance with ASTM E1745.
 Level substrate and fill all cracks, holes and low spots with a polymer modified Portland cement patch or leveling compound.
 Burnished or steel troweled concrete substrates must be inspected for porosity by placing a few drops of water on the surface.
 If the water is not absorbed within 3 minutes, the substrate should be considered non-porous.
-Abrade the surface with 30-grit sandpaper until porosity is achieved.
-Glued down floors may be applied to concrete with a rating of 3000 psi or greater.
-Glued down application over lightweight concrete (less than 3000 psi) is not permissible.
+Abrade the surface with 30grit sandpaper until porosity is achieved.
+Glued down floors may be applied to concrete (less than 3000 psi) is not permissible.